White Oak Bark

 What is the recommended dosage of White Oak Bark?

-Reported potential side effects may include: Constipation can occur with internal use beyond a few days due to strong tannin action.
+For most healthy adults, White Oak Bark is well tolerated at studied doses.
+Reported effects can include: Constipation can occur with internal use beyond a few days due to strong tannin action.
 Nausea or stomach upset, especially on an empty stomach.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+White Oak Bark is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Tannins may reduce absorption of iron supplements when taken together.
+Possible interactions include: Tannins may reduce absorption of iron supplements when taken together.
 May interfere with absorption of alkaloid-based medications and certain antibiotics.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(1 citations)